 Note: Please be advised that the Ministry of Health and Long-Term Care is in the process of reviewing influenza immunization for health care providers in acute care facilities, as well as other strategies to prevent and control nosocomial influenza.

 This best practice document deals with cleaning and disinfection of the physical environment in health care as they relate to the prevention and control of infections.
 It is targeted to those who have a role in the management of cleaning/housekeeping services for the health care setting.
 This includes administrators, supervisors of ES departments, infection prevention and control professionals, supervisors of construction/maintenance projects and public health investigators.
-This document is current as of May 2012 and is currently under review.

 The purpose of this document is to provide recommendations for specific activities for IPAC programs across the continuum of health care delivery in Ontario and for the adequate and appropriate resource allocation for IPAC programs across the continuum of health care delivery.
 The document was developed for senior administration, administrators in local health integration networks, medical officers of health and others in a management role.